prateekbhatt/bitfountain-download-all/README.md

 ## Why?

 There are times when we do not have access to the internet (e.g. while travelling), and those are also the periods when we have the most amount of spare time :) I believe many of you like spending those times reading, or watching educational videos.
 There is no easy way to download all the lectures of a [bitfountain](http://bitfountain.io) course at one go, so that we can watch them later.
-This program, written in [Go lang](http://golang.org), helps you solve this.
+This program, written in [Go lang](http://golang.org), helps you solve this problem.

 ## How?